 Cameras slice time onto a visual platform.
 Each slice is made of a predetermined time interval.
-Often, these times intervals are no longer than a tiny fraction of a second long, or minutes, or even hours in a very long exposure.
+Often, these times intervals are no longer than a tiny fraction of a second, but sometimes they are extended to minutes or even hours in long exposures photography.
 These slices may be kept forever for people to remember.
-Nostalgia goes so well with photography because photographs preserve slices of time, photographs, to refresh or rebuilt memories of important moments.
+Nostalgia goes so well with photography because we use these preserved slices of time, photographs, to refresh or rebuilt memories of important moments.
 Our brain then takes these visual memories, and use them to build meaningful stories.

 Photographs slow down memory shifts by keeping certain visual slices of time intact.
 In effect, they constrain interpretation alterations.
 When anchored at family albums, memories either revert to previous interpretations, or our minds takes the effort to make a new sense of them (i.e., a new story) by reconstructing life determining moments in and around these photographs.
 Photo Therapy is built upon such processes.

 When I shoot a photograph or create an image, the fourth dimension, Time, is always on my mind.
 I always keep asking:

 - Is this a true representation of reality?

 - What would happen to a photograph if I altered its fourth dimension?

 - Will my interpretation of space in time via my choice of photography method, of whatever that was seen or COULD have been seen through time, make sense to others?

 As reality, in my mind, is a tricky business, certainly when related to photography, I put no less weight on the fact that I use photography to tell a story, namely, my interpretation of reality.